Skip to content

 SE16

-16 channel LED strip driver by Stephane Electronics
+16-channel LED strip driver by Stephan Electronics

 • Leds Per Pin: the number of LEDs connected to each pin